- Ivanishvili has successfully overcome popular protests and a presidential veto.

 Answer: Ivanishvili has overcome vocal opposition to pass his bill, priming his Georgian Dream Party for re-election.

 The “foreign agents” bill will grant the Georgian Dream party control over how foreign (mostly Western) messages are framed.
-As some NGOs disclose information on their donors, the “foreign agents” law will give Ivanishvili – the party’s main political advisor – insight on who is funding these entities.
+As some NGOs disclose information on their donors, the “foreign agents” law will give the founder of the Georgian Dream party – the party’s main political advisor – insight into who is funding these entities.
 With this information, Ivanishvili can better advise Prime Minister Irakli Kobakhidze on how to respond, shifting his rhetoric to discredit the Georgian Dream’s main detractors.

 What is changing Ivanishvili’s heat level?